hnaji-el/notes/Upwork/upwork.md

 ## Description

-  With expertise in crafting efficient web applications using React, JavaScript, TypeScript, and other modern technologies, I deliver exceptional solutions that align with client goals and project requirements.

-  We may be a great fit if you want:

-  -> High-quality works on time and within budget.
-  -> Clean, structured code that will be easy to scale and maintain in the future.
-  -> Solutions that address your needs and solve your problems.

   [ first 2 sentences ] OK
   - Start with your 2 sentences.
 That's what's going to show up.
   - That's going to be results packed.